-In my mind there is nothing more comforting than having a yummy gluten-free “something” baking in the oven.
+In my mind, there is nothing more comforting than having a yummy gluten-free “something” baking in the oven.
 Unless that yummy gluten-free “something” is in the form of bread, then it goes from comforting to bliss.
 I am not much of a traditional bread maker but I am one heck of a quick bread maker.

 I love quick breads; there is no kneading and rising, they take just a few moments to whip up and the house smells like heaven while they are baking.
 Plus you just gotta love anything that uses the words “quick” and “bread” together!
 My favorites up until now have been banana and zucchini.
-But they just demoted because my new favorite is Pear Bread.
+But they just demoted because my new favorite is Gluten Free Pear Bread.

 OMG!
 Talk about delicious – delicate pear flavor, just sweet enough, moist with a golden brown crust and that gorgeous split down the middle.
 Why didn’t I think of using pears in a quick bread before?
 They add such an elegant sweetness and delightful moistness – this bread certainly deserves to be at the top of my list for favorite gluten free quick breads!

 Not only is this bread gluten and dairy free, I even snuck in some whole grains by making it with brown rice flour.
 For those of you who think xanthan or guar gum is an essential for gluten-free baking, let me just say au contraire.
 No gum in this bread at all; just a mixture of brown rice flour with tapioca starch.
 You can even change up the starch to suit your own tastes and what is in your pantry, corn and potato starch work just as well.

 I am already considering this recipe as a jumping off point for further creations, a touch of cardamom perhaps?
 A simple glaze made of buttermilk and powdered sugar?
 Maybe even a sugar free version is in my future.